misteryco/Input-Devices-Example/README.md

 # Obout the app:

-This app (main.py) streams mouse coordinates via websocket server, and on a mouse click capture image using main webcam of the machine.
+This app (main.py) collect and stream mouse coordinates via websocket server, and on a mouse click capture image using the main webcam of the machine.

 1. Mouse coordinates stream is visible via index.html in 'templates' folder, or with provided "test_web_socket.py".